 If you are prosecuted, some or all of the cost of your defence may be covered by a Representation Order (Legal Aid) depending on the circumstances.

 Find out more about funding your criminal defence.

 Get immediate expert legal advice when released under investigation

-If you or a loved one have been released under investigation and need expert legal advice and representation, please contact your local ABR Solicitors office in Leeds, Liverpool, London or Nottingham.
+If you or a loved one have been released under investigation and need expert legal advice and representation, please contact your local ABR Solicitors office in Leeds, Liverpool, London, Nottingham or Birmingham.